 Be a part of the #WildEye community06 May 2020 |

-In early 2019, South African-based organization Oxpeckers Investigative Environmental Journalism launched #WildEye Europe, a digital GeoJournalism tool that maps and tracks data on Europe’s role in the illegal wildlife trade.
-The tool is the first of its kind to create a centralized database that compiles information on seizures, arrests, court cases and convictions related to wildlife crime in Europe.
+The new tool builds on the success of #WildEye Europe, which maps and tracks data on Europe’s role in the illegal wildlife trade.
+Both tools are the first to create centralized databases of information on seizures, arrests, court cases and convictions related to wildlife crime in Europe and Asia.

 Add data and stories